LethalCompanyCommunity/ModdingWiki/docs/modding/apis/overview.md

 There are two types of API that will be covered in this overview:

-- Non-code API: An API or custom content mod that can be used without writing any code.
+- Asset API: An API or custom content mod that can be used without writing any code.
 Good if you want something simple that even non-programmers can create something with.
-- Code API: A user-created modding API that can be intergrated into your C# Lethal Company mod.
+- Programming API: A user-created modding API that can be intergrated into your C# Lethal Company mod.

 There may be multiple APIs for a single concept, each with their own pros and cons.